yjh200319/React-QC_Artifact_Correction_Quality_Assessment_On_dMRI/README.md

 # React-QC
-This is an open source project that is contributing a paper to PRCV, titled: Joint Artifact Correction and Quality Assessment via
+This is an open source project that is contributing a paper to ISBI, titled: Joint Artifact Correction and Quality Assessment via
 Perceptual Contrastive Learning on Diffusion MRI

 ## Introduction